swcarpentry/good-enough-practices-in-scientific-computing/index.md

     It also provides a convenient platform for making comments and performing review.
 *   Both of our recommendations clearly define the master document and allow everyone to contribute to it on an equal footing.

-We also believe that researchers should use a bibliography manager of some sort, but discussion of those is outside the scope of this paper.
-Finally,
-regardless of the approach you choose the writing, make sure to agree on a single method to provide feedback, be it an email thread or mailing list, an issue tracker (like the ones provided by GitHub and Bitbucket), or some sort of shared online to-do list.

 As an example of an implementation of these recommendations, this paper was written using a central online repository (GitHub),